 Students' Association Council

-Student Council is the highest governing body of the Students' Association; all major decisions are made by the Council.
-Council consists of 12 elected Councilors and the current Students’ Association Executive Council.
-Councilors are on Student Council to represent the students and therefore have the responsibility to speak up and advocate on behalf of the student body.
+Council is the highest governing body of the Students' Association; all major decisions are made by Council.
+Council consists of 12 elected Councilors and the Executive Council.
+Councilors represent and govern on behalf of students.

-Student Council meetings are open, so consider yourself invited!
+Council meetings are open to the Members, so consider yourself invited!

 What exactly does Students' Association Council do?